Marvin Pierce

-Marvin Pierce (June 17, 1893 – July 17, 1969) was president of McCall Corporation, the publisher of the popular women's magazines Redbook and McCall's.
-He was the father of United States First Lady Barbara Pierce Bush, the maternal grandfather of former U.S. President George W. Bush and former Florida Governor Jeb Bush, and the father-in-law of former U.S. President George H. W. Bush.
+Marvin "Monk" Pierce (June 17, 1893 – July 17, 1969) was president of McCall Corporation, the publisher of the popular women's magazines Redbook and McCall's.
+He was the father of United States first lady Barbara Pierce Bush, the maternal grandfather of former U.S. president George W. Bush and former Florida governor Jeb Bush, and the father-in-law of former U.S. president George H. W. Bush.

 Early life

-Marvin Pierce was born on June 17, 1893 in Sharpsville, Pennsylvania, to Mabel Pierce (née Marvin; 1869–1955) and Scott Pierce (1866–1945).
-Mr. Pierce was an insurance salesman in Dayton, Ohio.
+Marvin Pierce was born on June 17, 1893, in Sharpsville, Pennsylvania, to Mabel Pierce (née Marvin; 1869–1955) and Scott Pierce (1866–1945).
+Scott Pierce was an insurance salesman in Dayton, Ohio.
 His ancestor Thomas Pierce (1618–1683), an early New England colonist, was also an ancestor of Franklin Pierce, the 14th President of the United States.

-Marvin was a 1916 graduate of Miami University, Oxford, Ohio, where he was a member of Beta Theta Pi fraternity, he was nicknamed "Monk" and was a stand-out athlete in football, basketball, baseball and tennis.
+Marvin attended Steele High School in Dayton.
+He was a 1916 graduate of Miami University, Oxford, Ohio, where he was a member of Beta Theta Pi fraternity, he was nicknamed "Monk" and was a stand-out athlete in football, basketball, baseball and tennis.
 He was inducted into Miami's Athletic Hall of Fame in 1972.
 He also received graduate degrees from MIT in civil engineering and from Harvard in architectural engineering.